,

 Grapes – short presentation

 Grapes, also called the “kings of fruits” are a storehouse of numerous phytonutrients, such as polyphenols, antioxidants, vitamins, and minerals.
-So, include them regularly in your diet, either as fruit, juice, or in salads.
+So, include them regularly in your diet, either as fruit, juice or in salads.

-Botanically, grapes are small, round, like berries; they grow in groups on a perennial plant called the grapevine.
+Botanically, grapes are small, round, like berries; they grow seasonally in groups on a perennial plant called the grapevine.

 Grapes are rich in nutrients, especially vitamins C and K. One cup of grapes (or around 30 grapes) contains the following nutrients: